ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 The third version *HeroQuest*: Core Rules was published in 2009 (ISBN 978-0-977785-32-2).
 We refer to this as *HeroQuest* 2e.

-*HeroQuest* Glorantha was published in 2015 (ISBN 978-1-943223-01-5).
+*HeroQuest Glorantha* was published in 2015 (ISBN 978-1-943223-01-5).
 It is the version of the rules in *HeroQuest* 2e, presented for playing in Glorantha.
 We refer to this as *HeroQuest* 2.1e.

-*QuestWorlds* was published as a System Reference Document (SRD) (this document) in 2018.
+*QuestWorlds* was published as a System Reference Document (SRD) (this document) in 2019.
 The version of the rules here is slightly updated, mainly to clarify ambiguities, from the version presented in *HeroQuest* 2e and *HeroQuest* 2.1e.
 This makes this ruleset *HeroQuest* 2.2e, despite the name change.
 However, to simplify we identify this version as *QuestWorlds* 1e.

 An Appendix lists changes in this version.
 As the SRD is updated we will continue to track version changes there.